jdominguez198/telegram-message-sender/README.md

 To send the message you've been set in the environment file, you only have to type the following command:

     docker run -it --rm --env-file=.env <your_github_user>/telegram-message-sender python send_message.py

+## Extra

+You can use this repo also to send messages from external services or cronjobs to schedule messages by the Github Actions.

+Check the file under .github/workflows to see how to do it!